 It's that useful!

 And sanity maintaining, to boot.

-If the idea of protecting your flesh from insect stings is making you happy right now, you can also use protective clothing.
+If the idea of protecting your tender flesh from insect stings is making you happy right now, you can also use protective clothing.